Sierra Leone: Military

 The Military of Sierra Leone, officially the Republic of Sierra Leone Armed Forces (RSLAF), are the unified armed forces of Sierra Leone responsible for the territorial security of Sierra Leone's border and defending the national interests of Sierra Leone within the framework of its international obligations.
 The armed forces were formed after independence in 1961, based on elements of the former British Royal West African Frontier Force present in the country.
 The Sierra Leone Armed Forces consist of around 15,500 personnel, comprising the largest Sierra Leone Army, the Sierra Leone Navy and the Sierra Leone Air Wing.

-The president of Sierra Leone is the Commander in Chief of the military, with the Minister of Defence responsible for defence policy and the formulation of the armed forces.
-The current Sierra Leonean Defence Minister is retired Major Alfred Paolo Conteh.
-The Military of Sierra Leone also has a Chief of the Defence Staff who is a uniformed military official responsible for the administration and the operational control of the Sierra Leone military.
-Brigadier General Alfred Nelson-Williams who was appointed by president Koroma succeeded the retired Major General Edward Sam M'boma on 12 September 2008 as the Chief of Defence Staff of the Military.
+The president of Sierra Leone is the Commander in Chief of the military and the Minister of Defence responsible for defence policy and the formulation of the armed forces.

 When Sierra Leone gained independence in 1961, the Royal Sierra Leone Military Force was created from the Sierra Leone Battalion of the West African Frontier Force.
 The military seized control in 1968, bringing the National Reformation Council into power.
 On 19 April 1971, when Sierra Leone became a republic, the Royal Sierra Leone Military Forces were renamed the Republic of Sierra Leone Military Force (RSLMF).
-The RSLMF remained a single-service organisation until 1979, when the Sierra Leone Navy was established.
-In 1995 Defence Headquarters was established, and the Sierra Leone Air Wing formed.
+The RSLMF remained a single-service organisation until 1979 when the Sierra Leone Navy was established.
+In 1995 Defence Headquarters was established, and the Sierra Leone Air Wing was formed.
 The RSLMF was renamed as the Armed Forces of the Republic of Sierra Leone (AFRSL).

 Law enforcement

 Law enforcement in Sierra Leone is primarily the responsibility of the Sierra Leone Police (SLP), which is accountable to the Minister of Internal Affairs (appointed by the president).
 Sierra Leone Police was established by the British colony in 1894; it is one of the oldest police forces in West Africa.
-It works to prevent crime, protect life and property, detect and prosecute offenders, maintain public order, ensure safety and security, and enhance access to justice.
 The Sierra Leone Police is headed by the Inspector General of Police, the professional head of the Sierra Leone Police force, who is appointed by the president of Sierra Leone.

-Each one of Sierra Leone's 14 districts is headed by a district police commissioner who is the professional head of their respective district.
-These Police Commissioners report directly to the Inspector General of Police at the Sierra Leone Police headquarters in Freetown.
-The current Inspector General of Police is Brima Acha Kamara, who was appointed to the position by former president Ahmad Tejan Kabbah.
+Each of Sierra Leone's 14 districts is headed by a district police commissioner who is the professional head of their district.
+These commissioners report directly to the Inspector General of Police at the Sierra Leone Police headquarters in Freetown.
+The current Inspector General of Police is William Fayia Sellu, who was appointed to the position by President Julius Maada Bio on 27 July 2022.